eggy/DayZ-Private/README.md

-DayZ Bliss Private Server
+DayZ Private Server
 =========================

-**NOTE**: Do **NOT** create GitHub issues for support requests.
-They are **ONLY** to be created if you have a repeatable bug that you can provide copious debugging information about.
-See the end of the README for ways to get support.

-**NOTE**: Do **NOT** create GitHub issues for support requests.
-They are **ONLY** to be created if you have a repeatable bug that you can provide copious debugging information about.
-See the end of the README for ways to get support.

-**NOTE**: Do **NOT** create GitHub issues for support requests.
-They are **ONLY** to be created if you have a repeatable bug that you can provide copious debugging information about.
-See the end of the README for ways to get support.

-This is a private server project for DayZ which would not be possible without the work of Rocket and Guru Abdul.
+This is a private server project for DayZ which would not be possible without the work of Rocket, ayan4m1 and Guru Abdul.
 **NOTE**: No support is implied or offered for pirated copies of ArmA 2.

 Prerequisites